-When the CD contains only compressed files, the files will be located under the root folder.
-The next and previous folder functions will have no function on a CD that was recorded without folders or playlists.
-When displaying the name of the folder the radio will display ROOT.
+When the CD contains only compressed files, the files are located under the root folder.
+The next and previous folder functions do not function on a CD that was recorded without folders or playlists.
+When displaying the name of the folder the radio displays ROOT.

-When the CD contains only playlists and compressed audio files, but no folders, all files will be located under the root folder.
-The folder down and the folder up buttons will search playlists (Px) first and then go to the root folder.
-When the radio displays the name of the folder the radio will display ROOT.
+When the CD contains only playlists and compressed audio files, but no folders, all files are located under the root folder.
+The folder down and the folder up buttons search playlists (Px) first and then go to the root folder.
+When the radio displays the name of the folder the radio displays ROOT.